cconrad/cconrad.github.io/_posts/2012-06-11-hiring-on-freelance-sites.md

 ---
-layout: page
-status: publish
-header: no
-sidebar: left
-published: true
-title: Hiring on freelance sites
 author:
   display_name: Claus Conrad
+  email: webmaster@clausconrad.com
   login: claus
-  email: webmaster@clausconrad.com
   url: ''
+author_email: webmaster@clausconrad.com
 author_login: claus
-author_email: webmaster@clausconrad.com
-wordpress_id: 452
-wordpress_url: http://www.clausconrad.com/?p=452
-date: '2012-06-11 20:53:28 +0000'
-date_gmt: '2012-06-11 18:53:28 +0000'
 categories:
   - Howto
+comments: true
+date: 2012-06-11 20:53:28 +02:00
+date_gmt: 2012-06-11 18:53:28 +0000
+header: 'no'
+layout: page
+published: true
+sidebar: left
+status: publish
 tags: []
-comments: True
-teaser: "Thanks to another blog (unfortunately I can't remember where I read it) I have begun asking for \"catch phrases\" in job offerings on freelance sites."
+teaser: Thanks to another blog (unfortunately I can't remember where I read it) I have begun asking for "catch phrases" in job offerings on freelance sites.
+title: Hiring on freelance sites
+wordpress_id: 452
+wordpress_url: http://www.clausconrad.com/?p=452
 ---
 A "catch phrase" can be as simple as adding the sentence "Please mention 'yellow dragon' in your application" to your job description - which can be used to wield out the applicants who didn't really read your job offering, but just decided to spam you with a cover letter template.
 In most cases, you don't want to employ this kind of contractors.